david8lumen/MemoryGraph/README.md

+# Deprecation Note
+This tool is no longer supported starting from iOS 15.
+But you still can use it on lower versions for experimental purposes :)

 # MemoryGraph
 This application builds a memory graph of the app on which it is running on.
 The final graph represents relations between the various type of objects.